Kate Saxon: Game directing

 Saxon is a cinematic performance capture and voice director.
-She directed the Cinematics for Hangar 13's "Mafia 3" and performance for Chinese Room's "Everybody's Gone to the Rapture".
-"Rapture" won Best Performance BAFTA for Merle Dandridge.
-In 2014, "Alien: Isolation" was released by Creative Assembly, to great acclaim.
-Saxon was Performance Director on the game, which won a BAFTA and was a recipient of 6 Bafta Nominations.
-Saxon is the Lead Performance Director of "The Witcher 3: Wild Hunt".
-She was Lead Performance Director for motion capture and voice for Far Cry 3 MP, Fable: Journey and Bond: Bloodstone.
-Also Voice Director for Castlevania: Lords of Shadow for which she directed an all-star cast including Patrick Stewart, Robert Carlyle and Jason Issacs; Bond: Goldeneye 007 reloaded and The Witcher 2: Assassins of Kings.
-The Witcher 2: Assassins of Kings won over 60 awards globally including a number for best character and best voice acting.
-Prior to this, Voice Director for popular MMO Age of Conan: Hyborian Adventures (FUNCOM).
-For Heavenly Sword (Ninja Theory), Saxon directed all the lead level and AI dialogue and was Lead voice director on BAFTA winner Fable II (Lionhead) which also won the Develop Award for Audio Accomplishment in 2009.
+She was a performance director on Hangar 13's Mafia III, and performance and voice director on The Chinese Room's Everybody's Gone to the Rapture with Merle Dandridge, who earned a BAFTA Award for her voiceover performance.
+Saxon was a performance and voice director on Alien: Isolation, which was released by Creative Assembly to great acclaim, winning a BAFTA Award for Audio Achievement.
+Saxon was also a performance and voice director on CD Projekt's The Witcher 3: Wild Hunt, the most nominated game in the Game Awards 2015.
+She served as a performance and voice director for video games Far Cry 3, James Bond 007: Blood Stone and GoldenEye 007: Reloaded.
+As a cinematic and voice director on Castlevania: Lords of Shadow, she directed an all-star cast, including Patrick Stewart, Robert Carlyle and Jason Isaacs.
+Saxon also served as a cinematic and voice director on The Witcher 2: Assassins of Kings, which won over 50 awards globally including a number for best character and best voice acting.
+Prior to this, she served as a voice director for Funcom's popular MMORPG Age of Conan: Hyborian Adventures.
+For Ninja Theory's Heavenly Sword, Saxon directed all the lead level and AI dialogue and was a lead voice director on BAFTA winner Lionhead Studios' Fable II, which also won the Develop Award for Audio Accomplishment in 2009.
 For Fable III Saxon directed a cast of over 80 actors, including Ben Kingsley, Michael Fassbender, Simon Pegg, Naomie Harris and John Cleese.
-Saxon provided MoCap and voiceover direction for Killzone 2 (Sony).
-She also directed Dragon Quest: Journey of the Cursed King, and for Star Wars: The Force Unleashed (LucasArts) she cast European roles.
+Saxon provided performance and voiceover direction for Killzone 2 and Killzone: Mercenary.
+She also directed Dragon Quest: Journey of the Cursed King, and for LucasArts' Star Wars: The Force Unleashed she cast European roles.

+In 2024, Saxon was a casting and voice director on The Chinese Room's Still Wakes the Deep, winner of three BAFTA Games Awards with Alec Newman taking home the BAFTA for Performer in a Leading Role.
+In 2025, she served as a casting and voice director on Vampire: The Masquerade – Bloodlines 2, and a voice director on a story-driven sci-fi survival video game The Alters.

+Saxon served as a casting, performance and voice director for Capcom's 2026 title Resident Evil: Requiem.
+Imaginarium Studios provided motion capture services for the game.

 Television

-Saxon has directed 2 episodes of "Silent Witness", 2 of Grace, the latter of which will air in 2024, and 3 episodes of "Endeavour" including the finale.
+Saxon has directed two episodes of Silent Witness, two episodes of Grace, the latter of which aired in 2024, and three episodes of Endeavour including the finale.

-Saxon directed episodes 2 and 3 for "Call The Midwife" series 8, which aired in 2019.
+She has also directed two episodes of Call The Midwife series 8, which aired in 2019.